 HABITATS: The Resort elevation is between 5,700 and 8,900 feet almost totally in Morgan County, Utah.
 Habitat types include Gambel Oak, Big Sagebrush, Riparian, Aspen, and Conifer.

 HUNTING: (See History of Hunting for details and data.)
 With prime summer habitat for mule deer, elk and moose, forest grouse and other game species as well as non-game species, hunting has been a major recreational activity of resort owners.
 Except for 1994 and 1995, when the Board elected to prohibit deer hunting primarily due to low numbers, hunting of deer has occurred annually.
 Elk, moose and small game have been hunted most years.

 BIRDS: (See Field Checklist of the Birds at ECR for details.)
 The Resort supports a wide variety of native birds with 104 varieties listed in the publication.
-You can obtain a hardcopy of the Field Checklist of Birds at the store.

 MAMMALS: (See The Mammals at ECR for details.)
 The Resort also maintains a wide variety of mammals including cougar, black bear, and little brown bats.
 Thirty-six species of mammals are listed with population estimates for September.
 Sixteen additional species are listed as potential and six species are listed as extirpated from the Resort.
-A hardcopy of the Mammals at ECR is available at the store.

 RECREATION: (See entire ECR Website.)
 The Resort maintains about 65 miles of motorized trails and a few miles of non-motorized trails, as seen on the Fifth edition (2014) of the ECR map.
 Numerous activities are available around the Lodge area.